kreauniv/comp308/source/lambda.rst

 --------------------------------

-Back to Church, what he made was a tall claim -- that all computable functions are expressible in terms of lambdas.
+Back to Church, what he made was a tall claim -- that all computable functions are expressible in terms of λs.
 When we make such a claim, we have to back it up though.
 To recap, he's saying that you don't need :rkt:`cons`, :rkt:`car`, :rkt:`cdr`, :rkt:`if`, :rkt:`let`, :rkt:`cond`, booleans or numbers or strings or whatever we're used to in normal programming.
-He claimed that all of these are representable using lambdas **alone** .. and showed how to do it.
+He claimed that all of these are representable using λs **alone** .. and showed how to do it.

 We'll now work through how to represent basic things in terms of which we can build a whole computational edifice.